laminlabs/nbproject/docs/index.md

 _Open-source ELN for the drylab._

 Manage notebooks with metadata, dependency, and integrity tracking.
-Share reproducible notebooks with context.
+Sketch pipelines and share reproducible notebooks with context.

 Supported editors & platforms: